The BrumYODO

 Suzanne is an Occupational Therapist by profession, born and bred in Birmingham.
 After 25 years of working in the NHS, she left the statutory sector to work for Marie Curie, where she developed a passion for promoting inclusivity and community development.

-She currently works at Birmingham Hospice as Head of Community Development and Partnerships, working alongside the diverse communities of the City to develop their capacity and resilience to support those in times of need.
+She has previously worked at Birmingham Hospice as Head of Community Development and Partnerships, working alongside the diverse communities of the City to develop their capacity and resilience to support those in times of need.

-Suzanne thrives on developing innovative projects with local partners aimed at normalising conversations about dying, death and loss.
+Suzanne is now self employed and thrives on developing innovative projects with local partners aimed at normalising conversations about dying, death and loss.

 Emma lives in South Birmingham and is a creative practitioner and performer.
 She uses a combined arts practice integrating art, craft, theatre and horticulture, taking inspiration from the natural world and green space.
 She has created workshops for companies including the RSC, Southbank Centre and the Royal Albert Hall and has toured the UK and internationally as a performer.